 Mr. Shefftz holds a B.A. magna cum laude and Phi Beta Kappa in Economics and Political Economy from Amherst College, and an M.P.P. degree, with concentrations in Government & Business and Energy & Environmental Policy, from the John F. Kennedy School of Government at Harvard University.

 Mr. Shefftz’s positions have included Eastern Vice President for the National Association of Forensic Economics, Chair for the Town of Amherst Planning Board, referee for the Journal of Forensic Economics, Course Liaison for the “Engineering Economic Decision Making” course at the University of Massachusetts Amherst, and Treasurer as well as Finance Committee member for the Jewish Community of Amherst.
-He is also a member of the Government Finance Officers Association, Eastern Economic Association, Western Economic Association International, and Amherst Area Chamber of Commerce.
+He is also a member of the Government Finance Officers Association, Eastern Economic Association, and Amherst Area Chamber of Commerce.